KailUser/BotForge/README.md

-# PyGram - Telegram Bot Library
+# BotForge - Telegram Bot Library

-PyGram is a lightweight Python library designed to simplify the development of Telegram bots.
+BotForge is a lightweight Python library designed to simplify the development of Telegram bots.
 It provides a simple interface to interact with the Telegram Bot API and includes features for handling commands.

 ## Features